 Your SNAP benefits are referred to as your allotment under the program.
 Usually, the program determines benefits by assuming that you will only spend 30% of your earnings on food.
-The United States Department of Agriculture (USDA) made a table that shows the maximum benefits that a household can expect to get.
-The maximum monthly allotment for a two-person household, for instance, is $516, while the maximum monthly allocation for a household of five people is $1,116.
+The United States Department of Agriculture (USDA) has a website where people can find out how SNAP benefits vary by household size.
+With this information at your fingertips, it’s easier to plan and understand what you might qualify for.
+For example, the maximum monthly allotment for a two-person household, for instance, is $535, while a household of five can receive up to $1,155.
 As a result, factors including household size and income are critical when determining your eligibility for SNAP.

 The Application Process for SNAP